 Whatever your thoughts on the outcome of the penalties, one thing is clear: they are coming, and they can be scary.
 Now is a great time for businesses to review their safety programs, update worker training and implement procedure updates to ensure standard enforcement.

 Here are some ideas for how to prepare yourself for these fine increases:

 - Top OSHA Citations - Do your workers experience any of the hazards associated with these top violations?
 Addressing these top citation areas can be a good first step in re-evaluating your safety program.

 - Outreach Training - Do all of your workers carry a 10-hour card (and your supervisors and managers a 30-hour card)?
 OSHA-Authorized Outreach training can be a great baseline to ensure workers have basic safety training topics covered.

 - Compliance Training - Are there topics and hazards you know are especially risky for your workers?
 Make sure to train (and re-train annually!) on these topics.
-Our certificate training courses, which result in an official Certificate Completion from an OSHA Training Institute Education Center, can be a great option to complete annual or biennial training efficiently and on a budget.
+Our certificate training courses, which result in an official Certificate of Completion, can be a great option to complete annual or biennial training efficiently and on a budget.